 On top of that, Vector Networks can ease your HTML routine as you can copy the SVG code from external source and paste it as a vector layer directly into Figma.
 You can also copy Figma vectors as SVG codes.
 To do this, just right-click on the element, choose copy as SVG, and paste the code into the HTML or any web project you’re creating.

 With Figma, you can create a team and select what each team member has permission to do with your projects: either view or view and edit as well.
 You can also watch how team members update or change the design in real time.

 Your team can leave feedback or discuss any element of the project right in the working area and pin it anywhere on the canvas, just like in Google Docs.
 To leave your comments, choose the speech bubble in the upper menu, click on the element you would like to comment, and write your feedback.

-With Figma design tool, you can track the history of each collaborator and even roll back to the previous version.
-The service automatically saves the versions when the users close the tab with the project or if no changes have been made within 30 minutes.
+With Figma, you can track the history of each collaborator and even roll back to the previous version.
+The service automatically saves the versions when users close the tab with the project or if no changes have been made within 30 minutes.
 To get quick access to this option, select the drop-down icon on the left of the project name in the toolbar.
 You will see the version history on your right with an option to name, restore or duplicate a specific version.

 Figma design tool in action